AIALRA-0/Seconds-Rule-Tiered-ANN/FINAL_REPORT.md

 In large-scale vector retrieval, if we simply place IVF lists entirely on SSD and, for each query, read all corresponding lists back according to nprobe, the system will quickly be bottlenecked by I/O throughput and random-access latency.
 Therefore many works are not simply “moving the parts that do not fit in memory onto SSD”, but instead start from the index structure itself, designing more “SSD-friendly” ANN solutions so that the amount of external storage access truly triggered per query is as small as possible.

-DiskANN is a representative system-level work, aiming to host tens of billions of vectors on SSD on a single machine, and achieve high recall under strict latency constraints.
+DiskANN is a representative system-level work, aiming to host tens of billions of vectors on SSD on a single machine, and achieve high recall under strict latency constraints.[5]
 It adopts a hierarchical graph structure: the upper-layer graph is relatively sparse and is used to quickly locate candidate regions; the lower-layer graph is denser and is used for fine-grained search within a local region.
 During querying, it does not linearly pull up an entire list as IVF does, but instead walks a bounded-length path along graph adjacency edges, accessing only a small number of nodes related to the current search boundary (that is, a small number of vector storage locations) , thereby keeping the number of random I/Os at a very small constant level.
 DiskANN also combines DRAM caching, caching the most frequently accessed nodes or graph layers in memory, further reducing SSD pressure.

 SPANN represents another design route centered on “partitioning + bounded I/O”.
 It partitions the vector space into many partitions, and then builds a local index structure within each partition.
 During querying, it first uses a lightweight module to select a small number of candidate partitions, and then performs a heavier search inside these partitions.
 The whole process is designed so that “the number of accessed partitions has a hard upper bound”, which corresponds on SSD to “how many data blocks/files each query can read at most”, thus guaranteeing controllable overall latency.
 Compared with pure graph structures, SPANN emphasizes modeling “partition boundaries” and “cross-partition costs”, which is important in SSD scenarios because crossing many partitions implies a large amount of random I/O.

-Product Quantization (PQ) and its variants are a more fundamental but very critical family of techniques.
+Product Quantization (PQ) and its variants are a more fundamental but very critical family of techniques.[3]
 PQ uses codebooks over subspaces to approximate the original vectors, often reducing storage and bandwidth from float32 down to tens or even single-digit bits per dimension.
 A typical approach is to store only PQ codes and a small amount of auxiliary information on SSD, during querying first use PQ codes to compute approximate distances, quickly filter a relatively small set of candidates from a massive number of vectors, and then only for these candidates read the original vectors from DRAM or SSD for exact computation.
 PQ is often combined with IVF into IVF-PQ: IVF handles coarse partitioning and shrinking the candidate range, PQ handles compression and fast scoring, and this combination is already the default baseline for many industrial ANN systems.

-learned indexes treat the index itself as an approximate function that can be learned: use a model to predict “where a key (here it can be some vector encoding or hash) should fall in position or partition”, thereby reducing lookup cost.
+learned indexes treat the index itself as an approximate function that can be learned: use a model to predict “where a key (here it can be some vector encoding or hash) should fall in position or partition”, thereby reducing lookup cost.[6]
 In vector retrieval scenarios, the idea of learned indexes usually does not completely replace IVF or graph structures, but serves as an auxiliary module to improve partition selection, reduce the number of misselected partitions, or help route queries better to machines / shards that are “likely to hit”.
 Their common goal is still to reduce unnecessary accesses, rather than simply improving CPU computation efficiency.

 The shared conclusion of these system-level and algorithm-level works is: in SSD scenarios, what truly determines latency is not “whether cache replacement is done”, but “how many bytes must be read from SSD per query, and how many random I/Os are performed”.
 Caching policies are of course important, but if the underlying structure requires pulling up lists that are themselves very large or very many, then merely doing simple list-level caching between DRAM and SSD makes it hard to push p95 below strict SLA requirements.
 This is also why this project deliberately chooses, within a fixed IVF framework, to change only the “residency policy of lists in DRAM/SSD”, and to isolate and observe “the limit of what caching alone can achieve”, providing a clear baseline for later layering on PQ, graph structures, or more complex routing.